remideboer/carlease-customer-service/README.md

 ## Functionality

-RESTFull webservice facilitating CRUD operations on a Customer datastore Not using Spring REST repositories
+RESTFull webservice facilitating CRUD operations on a Customer datastore Not using Spring REST repositories for this service (even though that would speed things up tremendously)

+- [x] list customers
+- [x] create customer
+- [ ] fetch customer by id
+- [ ] update customers attribute
+- [ ] delete specific customer
+- [ ] fetch customers by name keyword
+- [ ] authentication
+- [ ] containerize

+Phasing depends on how much time can be made free

 ### URL mapping
-Basic mapping
+- [x] Phase 1: Basic URL mapping docs
-Phase2: Swagger docs
+- [ ] Phase 2: Swagger docs
 ```
 api prefix and version should be handled by an api gateway
 GET:    {domain}/customers       - returns al customers ? possible filtering